VaniaTominc/GA-Project-04/README.md

   <img src="https://user-images.githubusercontent.com/83227280/130603247-78ad798f-934b-4e4d-b664-89bc6b32942e.png">
 </p>

 Other apps have the same functionalities.
-I decided to take this step because I wanted the back-end to have as many functionalities as possible.
-I was aware that due to insufficient time, I would not implement all the functions from the back-end to the front-end, but I did it with the future in mind.
-If I have time, I will implement everything I have created on the back-end.
+I decided to take this step because I wanted the backend to have as many functionalities as possible.
+I was aware that due to insufficient time, I would not implement all the functions from the backend to the frontend, but I did it with the future in mind.
+If I have time, I will implement everything I have created on the backend.
 I tested all functionalities in Insomnia, where they worked 100%.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/83227280/130603284-6c572c6d-4cec-4025-b214-37706d64b064.png">